peteash10/bunminster.uk/pages/rabbit_food.md

 Pellets are a supplement, ensuring your buns get the vitamins and minerals they need.
 Many people give their rabbits a good portion of pellets a day, say a palm-full.
 Our vet says rabbits don't need them as long as they're getting everything else on this page.
 We like to use them as bribes to get the dudes to come in from the garden and rewards for being handled.
 A shake of the pellet box works wonders now!

+*Do not confuse this with the cereal mixes (see below) which are evil.*

 We like [Selective](http://amzn.to/2FZaIUA) which is often on offer at the pet store.
 Just make sure you keep it on a high shelf as they *will* get into it!

 ## Vegetables